springfall2008/batpred/docs/configuration-guide.md

 ## Multiple rates for import and export (e.g. Octopus Flux & Cozy)

-Follow the instructions from _Cheap Night_ rate above, but also you will want to have automatic discharge when the export rates are profitable.
+Follow the instructions from _Cheap Night_ rate above, but also you will want to have automatic export when the export rates are profitable.

 Recommended settings - these must be changed in Home Assistant once Predbat is running: